 1.1.
 Microphone and Camera Indicators

-To bolster user privacy, Android 13 will introduce indicators to inform users when an app is accessing the microphone or camera.
-This transparency ensures that users are aware of any potential privacy breaches.
+To strengthen privacy, Android 13 will show alerts when an application accesses the microphone or camera.
+This visibility helps users detect potential privacy intrusions.

 1.2.
 Privacy Dashboard

-A new Privacy Dashboard provides users with a comprehensive view of which apps have accessed sensitive data such as location, camera, or microphone.
-This empowers users to make informed decisions about app permissions.
+A redesigned Privacy Dashboard gives users a clear summary of which apps have used sensitive permissions such as location, camera, or microphone, enabling smarter permission decisions.

 1.3.
 App Permissions Auto-Reset